-How To Introspect ( Look Inside ) Python Objects In Ipython
+How To Introspect ( Look Inside ) Python Objects In IPython

-Ipython provide some magic command ( ?, ??, %pdef, %pdoc, %psource, %pfile ) for you to look inside python objects( variable, function, class. module, object etc ).
-In this article i will tell you how to use them to introspect python objects in ipython.
+IPython provide some magic command ( ?, ??, %pdef, %pdoc, %psource, %pfile ) for you to look inside python objects( variable, function, class. module, object etc ).
+In this article i will tell you how to use them to introspect python objects in IPython.
 Below example need an ipython environment, if you do not install one, you can read article How To Use IPython Jupyter Notebook To Develop Python Code or if you want run below example in an isolated python virtual environment you can read article How To Start Jupyter Notebook In Anaconda Python Virtual Environment.

 Open a terminal and input command ipython to get into ipython interactive environment.